hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Key --> Transform`

-An F-Curve can be edited by transforming the locations of the keyframes.
+An F-Curve can be edited by transforming the locations of its keyframes.

 Move, Rotate, Scale
-   Like other elements in Blender, keyframes can be moved, rotated, or scaled as described in :doc:`Basic Transformations </scene_layout/object/editing/transform/introduction>`.
+   Like other elements in Blender, keyframes can be moved, rotated, and scaled as described in :doc:`Basic Transformations </scene_layout/object/editing/transform/introduction>`.
-Extend
+Extend :kbd:`E`
-   Moves keyframes relative to the current frame.
-   If the mouse is to the left of the Playhead, this operator only affects the selected keyframes that are to the left of the Playhead.
-   On the contrary, if the mouse is to the right of the Playhead, this operator only affects the selected keyframes that are to the right of the Playhead.
+   Lets you quickly move the selected keyframes that are on a certain side of the Playhead.
+   This is handy if you need to, say, move all the keyframes after a certain time point to the right to make space for new ones.

+   To use this operator, first select some or all keyframes and place your mouse cursor to the left or right of the Playhead.
+Then, press :kbd:`E`, move the mouse to move (only) the keyframes on that side of the Playhead, and press :kbd:`LMB` to confirm (or :kbd:`RMB` to cancel).

 .. tip::

-   For precise control of the keyframe position and value, you can set values in the *Active Keyframe* of the Sidebar region.
+   You can also change the *Key Frame* and *Value* properties in :menuselection:`Sidebar --> F-Curve --> Active Keyframe` if you want to specify exact numbers.

+While transforming keyframes, you can hold :kbd:`Shift` to move them more slowly for better precision, or :kbd:`Ctrl` to move them in coarse increments.

 .. _bpy.ops.graph.snap: